Voce d’Amore (Voice of Love)

 Act 1: Il ritorno festivo (The Festive Return)

-• Pietro Ferragni returns to Rome from Florence after years of diplomacy, marking the close of a significant chapter in his life.
-He reflects on his legacy and on the fading clarity of truth in a fractured world.
+• Pietro Ferragni returns to Milan from Florence after years of diplomacy, closing a significant chapter of his life.
+He reflects on his legacy and the fading clarity of truth in a fractured world.

 • Margherita Ferragni, Pietro’s daughter, is introduced in Vienna as a soulful and gifted soprano, renowned for her emotionally stirring performances and quiet strength.

 • In London, the passionate tenor Francesco Rizzotti performs “Orizzonti di Voci” (Horizons of Voices), a piece highlighting post-colonial cultural erasure.
-Though powerful, his performance leaves him visibly emotionally drained.
+Though powerful, he emerges visibly drained.

 • After the performance, Pietro invites Francesco to the villa celebration.
-Admiring his artistry, Pietro senses a kindred spirit in Francesco—someone dedicated to preserving endangered truths.
+Admiring his artistry, Pietro senses a kindred spirit—someone dedicated to preserving endangered truths.

-• Francesco accepts the invitation and arrives at the villa.
-There, he listens to Margherita perform “Sospiri di casa” (Sighs of Home).
-Her voice moves him deeply, igniting not only admiration but love—for both her artistry and her soul.
+• Francesco accepts the invitation and arrives at the villa, where he listens to Margherita perform “Sospiri di casa” (Sighs of Home).
+Her voice moves him deeply, igniting admiration and love—for both her artistry and her soul.

 • Maddalena Ferragni, Margherita’s mother, notices Francesco’s attentive gaze.
-Her quiet strength anchors the family, gently encouraging Margherita to remain open to life, even if her words are few.
+Her quiet strength anchors the family, gently encouraging Margherita to remain open to life, even in her reserved way.

-• Laura Ceretti, a glamorous mezzo-soprano and longtime family friend, is introduced.
-She connects with Benedetto Giorgini, a witty music historian, through lively musical and intellectual exchanges.
+• Laura Ceretti, a glamorous mezzo-soprano and Margherita’s childhood friend, is introduced.
+She quickly forms a lively intellectual and musical connection with Benedetto Giorgini, a witty music historian and friend of Francesco.

 • In Florence, Laura and Benedetto meet at a music symposium.
-Their playful philosophical banter conceals a growing curiosity about each other.
+Their playful philosophical banter conceals a growing curiosity about one another.

-• In Rome, Francesco reunites with his family—Giordano, Giuliana, and his brother Saverio—sharing warmth while carrying the weight of generational trauma.
+• In Milan, Francesco reunites with his family—his parents Giordano and Giuliana, and his brother Saverio—sharing warmth while bearing the weight of generational trauma.

-• Arianna Mazzetti provides a welcoming cultural sanctuary at Caffè Atena, where Margherita and Francesco first cross paths and connect amidst their busy lives.
+• Arianna Mazzetti provides a welcoming cultural sanctuary at Caffè Atena, where Margherita and Francesco first connect amid their busy lives.

 • In Switzerland, Margherita and Francesco visit picturesque Alpine towns, sharing quiet, romantic moments.
 Margherita performs “Ritmo delle Alpi Svizzere” (Rhythm of the Swiss Alps) at a cozy chalet, her music blending harmoniously with the serene landscape.

-• In Verona, during an art event near Casa di Giulietta, the pair meet again, enjoying a moonlit walk under a jasmine-covered balcony, evoking old-world romance.
+• In Verona, near Casa di Giulietta, the pair meet again, enjoying a moonlit walk under a jasmine-covered balcony, evoking old-world romance.

 • In Naples, Margherita, Laura, Francesco, and Benedetto share authentic Pizza Margherita, forging lighthearted bonds.